Policies & action

 Land use and Forest

-The land use, land-use change and forestry has been a stable sink in Mexico over the last 20 years.
+The land use, land-use change and forestry have been a stable sink in Mexico over the last 20 years.

 Mexico’s REDD+ National Strategy 2017-2030 (ENAREDD+) established strategic action lines with the aim of promoting continued reduction of LULUCF emissions and achieving 0% net deforestation rate by 2030 (CONAFOR, 2017).